 Health & Social Services

-Centers for Disease Control and Prevention (CDC) – The CDC is a national organization that conducts critical science and provides health information that protects our nation against expensive and dangerous health threats.
+Centers for Disease Control and Prevention (CDC) – A national organization that conducts critical science and provides health information that protects our nation against expensive and dangerous health threats.
 CDC fights disease and supports communities and citizens to do the same.
 Their website provides up-to-the minute information on Covid-19 and more.

-Louisiana Department of Health – The Louisiana Department of Health is dedicated to fulfilling its mission through direct provision of quality services, the development and stimulation of services of others, and the utilization of available resources in the most effective manner.
-Their website has up to date information about health concerns and resources in Louisiana.
+Louisiana Department of Health – Dedicated to fulfilling its mission through direct provision of quality services, the development and stimulation of services of others, and the utilization of available resources in the most effective manner.
+Their website has up-to-date information about health concerns and resources in Louisiana.

 MedlinePlus – Produced by the National Library of Medicine, the world’s largest medical library, this site offers free reliable, up-to-date health information, anytime, anywhere, in easy to understand language.

-National Alliance on Mental Illness (NAMI) – NAMI provides advocacy, education, support and public awareness so that all individuals and families affected by mental illness can build better lives.
+National Alliance on Mental Illness (NAMI) – Provides advocacy, education, support, and public awareness so that all individuals and families affected by mental illness can build better lives.